Chart Color Schemes

 Willunga is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Willunga's dwelling structures, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Willunga's dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Willunga stood at 43.4%, with mortgaged dwellings at 41.5% and rented ones at 15.1%.
 The median monthly mortgage repayment was $1,683, higher than Adelaide metro's $1,562.
 Median weekly rent in Willunga was $330, compared to Adelaide metro's $320.
-Nationally, Willunga's mortgage repayments were lower at $1,683 against the Australian average of $1,863, and rents were substantially lower at $330 compared to the national figure of $375.
+Nationally, Willunga's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing